Join us for the NAAA Ag Aviation Expo

 Protect your livelihood by proselytizing your livelihood in this vitally important general session to strengthen your ability to effectively communicate the benefits of aerial application.
 A majority of the population doesn’t understand how their food is grown and produced, or how ag pilots contribute to the world’s food supply.
 If you’ve ever had to defend aerial application in your local community, on social media, during an interview or in a courtroom, you know the importance of being able to represent our industry in a positive light.
-Attend the NAAA General Session on Tuesday, Dec.
-4, to hear from experts in their fields as they address the following topics.

 - Learn more about consumer attitudes toward food, biofuel production and forest protection and how to have a successful conversation with consumers who might not understand our industry and its practices.
 You’ll be provided with research that helps you to understand how and who consumers trust, what they believe and how they find credibility in aerial application industry advocates.

 - As our world encounters challenges such as a changing climate and growing population, crop protection products will continue to be a crucial component of the science-based approach to meeting the food needs of the world’s masses amid increasing challenges from Mother Nature and the need to preserve natural resources.
 Learn about the importance and balance that crop protection products bring to environmental sustainability, which is on the mind of many consumers.